Curriculum Vitae

 Dr. Nasser Mansour is a Professor of Science Education at the University of Exeter, where his work focuses on the intersection of science education, culture, and religious beliefs.
 His extensive publication record, including books and numerous peer-reviewed articles in leading journals, demonstrates his expertise in exploring the sociocultural contexts that shape teachers' beliefs and practices.
 Notably, his research has examined the relationship between Islamic culture and science education and its implications for teaching, making him a distinguished voice in the field.

-Projects (1)
+Research Projects & Grants (1)

 Publications (3)